-A BFA in Art and Design Education, 134 credits.
-This program prepares students for certification to teach art or design education at the PreK-12 level, combining rigorous work in art and design education with extensive opportunities for core and elective classes in specific artistic disciplines.
+A B.F.A. in Art and Design Education is a 134-credit program that prepares students for certification to teach art or design education at the Pre-K–12 level, combining rigorous work in art and design education with extensive opportunities for core and elective classes in specific artistic disciplines.
 Students begin their studies in the foundation year and subsequently continue their core studio classes and their education courses in the department.

-Combined Degree BFA/MS in Art and Design Education, 159 credits.
-Students accepted to the combined degree in Art and Design Education can earn a BFA and an MS in Art and Design Education in five years (may include summer sessions), and so save time and expense.
-Students may apply to the program by selecting this option on the freshman or transfer admissions application or by applying in the second semester of the junior year of the undergraduate degree in art and design education.
+Combined Degree B.F.A./M.S. in Art and Design Education is a 159-credit program where students can earn a combined bachelor of fine arts and master of science degree in Art and Design Education in five years (may include summer sessions).
+Students may apply to the program by selecting this option on the freshman or transfer admissions application or by applying in the second semester of the junior year of the undergraduate degree in Art and Design Education.

 Students must remain in good academic standing to continue at the graduate level.
-They will also need to meet all requirements for graduate level study including graduate academic standing requirements (a cumulative GPA of 3.0).
-Students will be considered for a graduate scholarship, and if they complete the FAFSA, will be packaged for graduate financial aid which consists of loans for the entire cost of attendance for graduate study.
+They will also need to meet all requirements for graduate-level study including graduate academic standing requirements, with a cumulative GPA of 3.0.
+Students will be considered for a graduate scholarship, and if they complete the Federal Application for Federal Student Aid (FAFSA), will be packaged for graduate financial aid which consists of loans for the entire cost of attendance for graduate study.
 Tuition and fees will be charged at the graduate level.